Jmasika25/Hybrid_Based_ML_Models_in_Bank_Account_Classification/README.md

 ## Project Usage

 Banks and government agencies can use these insights to design targeted financial-inclusion strategies focused on groups with lower predicted access to bank accounts.
 For example, individuals with limited education, informal employment, or no cellphone access appear less likely to be financially included.
-Tailored outreach—such as simplified account-opening processes, mobile-based banking tools, or fee-free starter accounts—can address these barriers and make financial services more accessible to underserved populations.
+Tailored outreach—such as simplified account-opening processes, mobile-based banking tools, or fee-free starter accounts-can address these barriers and make financial services more accessible to underserved populations.

-Policymakers can also leverage the strong influence of job type and education by promoting digital-literacy programs, expanding connectivity, and encouraging employers—especially in the informal sector—to integrate digital payments.
+Policymakers can also leverage the strong influence of job type and education by promoting digital-literacy programs, expanding connectivity, and encouraging employers-especially in the informal sector-to integrate digital payments.
 Community-based campaigns, partnerships with mobile operators, and support for fintech innovation can further bridge these gaps.
 By acting on the dominant predictors, institutions can accelerate financial inclusion and build more equitable access to economic opportunities.

 Also, the results show that the hybrid model (AUC = 0.854) performs far better than the best single model, XGBoost (AUC = 0.665).
 This large improvement indicates that combining multiple algorithms captures more complex patterns that a single model cannot learn on its own.
 Overall, the findings strongly support the study objective by demonstrating that hybrid-based ML models offer significantly higher predictive power for bank-account classification.